by Frank Overton

 On the weekend, the athlete continues to ride longer on Saturdays working his or her way up from a 2.5 hour sweet spot group ride to a 3.5 and 4 hour sweet spot group ride.
 In the third mesocycle the athlete will progress up to a 4.5 and 5 hour sweet spot group rides on Saturdays.

 Intervals and Fatigue Dependent Training Plan Design

 Raising an athlete’s training load (CTL) is not the only way to utilize fatigue dependent training plan design.
 Interval training plan design benefits immensely from matching an athlete’s wattage to their fatigue.
 The idea and design is to prescribe the highest wattage interval workout on day 1 of the block following a rest day and then a lessor wattage interval workout on day 2.
 For example:

-Zone 6 > Zone 5 > Sweet Spot
+Zone 6 > Zone 5 > Threshold or Sweet Spot

 The athlete is the freshest and able to push the highest watts on day 1 but not as high on day 2.
 Therefore the training plan matches the athlete’s fatigue and the fatigue dependent design has them perform full gas intervals at 150% of their FTP on day 1 but “only” 112% of their FTP on Day 2.
 This methodology optimizes the athlete’s training by enabling them to complete each workout every day and follow the training plan every week.
 Successfully following the plan day to day, week to week and month after month produces a greater results than the sum of the individual workouts.

 Week 3 of the interval training plan above illustrates another way to prescribe intervals using the same principle:

 Zone 5 > Zone 4 > Sweet Spot